tsuki-lang/tsuki/spec.md

 A result type is written like `Err!Ok`, where `Err` is the error type, and `Ok` is the success type.

 The built-in `Error` atom subset contains all possible error atoms defined throughout the program. `Error` and its subsets are the only allowed atom type in results.
-Objects and unions tagged with the `:: error` pragma can also be used as valid error types.
+Objects and unions tagged with the `Failure` trait can also be used as valid error types.
 Other types are not permitted as error types.

 The shorthand `!T` may be used instead of `Error!T`.